Glynis Greening Masters Degree.TCCR. Lon MBACP Accred

 Problems don't always work themselves out on their own - with over 25 years experience of mental health problems, like anxiety and depression, and specialist training in relationships maybe I can help - for couples, siblings, friends or just for you

-I am a counsellor and psychotherapist with over 25 years professional graduate and post-graduate training and clinical experience of, emotional and mental health problems - anxiety, panic attacks, depression, stress, addictions, obsessions, fears and low self confidence - in an NHS psychotherapy department and private practice.
+I am a counsellor and psychotherapist with over 25 years professional graduate and post-graduate training and clinical experience of, emotional and mental health problems - anxiety, panic attacks, depression, stress, addictions, obsessions, fears and low self confidence.
+I've worked in an NHS psychotherapy department and private practice.
 I also have a lot of experience with Relationship difficulties; I worked with couples in Relate for over 25 years and did a further 3 years postgraduate training at the internationally respected 'Tavistock Center for Couple Relationships' in London - and all this means I can use this wealth of learning and experience to give you the best help.

 My approach to therapy